Wood Coasters

 Cedar live edge coasters

-Making the live edge coasters themselves is rather simple.
-Start with a log section that is between three and four inches in diameter. square up the end, either perpendicular to the axis of the log or at an angle.
+Making the live edge coasters themselves is relatively simple.
+Start with a log section between three and four inches in diameter.
+Square up the end, either perpendicular to the axis of the log or at an angle.
 An angled cut produces an oval coaster, which can be attractive.
 Then, using a fence on a band saw, cut as many 3/8” thick slices across the log as needed.
-It’s always a good idea to cut a few extra, just in case something goes wrong with one or more of them.
+It’s always a good idea to cut a few extra in case something goes wrong with one or more of them.

-The surface of the coasters will have saw marks which must be removed.
+The surface of the coasters will have saw marks, which must be removed.
 This can either be done with a planer or a sander.
-I avoid the planer for this, as the force that a planer puts on the wood can chip out end grain very easily.
-Rather, I lay the belt sander down horizontally and sand the coasters to remove blade marks.
+I avoid the planer for this, as the force that a planer puts on the wood can quickly chip out the end grain.
+Instead, I lay the belt sander horizontally and sand the coasters to remove blade marks.
 Once those have been removed, a palm sander can be used for smooth surface sanding.
 Placing the coasters on a rubber mat for sanding can keep the coasters from moving while sanding.

 Branding & Engraving Coasters

-Some people choose to add some design work to their live-edge coasters by branding them with some sort of personal design.
+Some people choose to add design work to their live-edge coasters by branding them with personal design.
 This is commonplace for use in advertising items, but branding the first letter of the family’s name into the coaster or some other symbol that the family identifies with can be attractive.

-Rather than branding, laser engraving can be used to burn a wide variety of designs into the surface of the coaster.
-With laser engraving, each coaster can be given a unique design, if that is desired.
-Sets of coasters can be engraved around a common theme, such as images that are associated with Christmas.
+Rather than branding, laser engraving can burn a wide variety of designs into the surface of the coaster.
+With laser engraving, each coaster can be given a unique design if that is desired.
+Sets of coasters can be engraved around a common theme, such as images associated with Christmas.

 Live Edge and Resin Coasters

-A variation on live edge coasters is to make the coasters using smaller diameter pieces of wood.
-Small diameter limbs, of the kind we normally throw away, can be cut up on the band saw, making 3/8” thick disks ranging in size from ¼” up to the capacity of the saw.
-Using a variety of different sizes, in the ¼” to 1-1/2” range to make a mosaic and then filling the space between the slices makes for a very attractive coaster, once it is cut and finished.
+A variation on live edge coasters is using smaller-diameter wood pieces.
+Small diameter limbs, which we usually throw away, can be cut up on the band saw, making 3/8” thick disks ranging in size from ¼” up to the saw’s capacity.
+Using various sizes, in the ¼” to 1-1/2” range, to make a mosaic and then filling the space between the slices makes for a beautiful coaster once it is cut and finished.

-To do this, select a number of sticks of varying diameter and cut them up into 3/8” to ½” slices on the band saw.
-Then set these aside for a month or so to dry.
-While they can be used with moist in them, they will shrink somewhat while drying, so it’s best to ensure that they are fully dry.
-I keep a box of these drying on the shelf in my workshop, so that I have them available when I want to use them.
+To do this, select several sticks of varying diameter and cut them into 3/8” to ½” slices on the band saw.
+Then, set these aside for a month or so to dry.
+While they can be used with moisture, they will shrink somewhat while drying, so it’s best to ensure they are scorched.
+I keep a box of these drying on the shelf in my workshop to have them available when I want to use them.

-Using random sized slices of wood that were previously cut and allowed time to dry, make a random mosaic pattern in the plate.
-This pattern should be larger than the finished size of the coaster, so that the final cut will be through the slices, leaving some of the coaster edge as a cross- section of the wood slices, with the areas in-between showing the epoxy.
-Spacing between the slices is up to the desire of the woodworker, depending on how much epoxy they want showing.
+Make a random mosaic pattern in the plate using randomly sized slices of wood that were previously cut and allowed time to dry.
+This pattern should be larger than the finished size of the coaster so that the final cut will be through the slices.
+This will leave some of the coaster edges as a cross-section of the wood slices, with the areas in between showing the epoxy.
+Spacing between the slices is up to the woodworker’s desire, depending on how much epoxy they want to show.

-It is important to glue the slices down to the plate being used as a mold, especially the smaller pieces, as they will float in the epoxy.
+It is important to glue the slices down to the plate used as a mold, especially the smaller pieces, as they will float in the epoxy.
 A hot melt glue gun works well for this.
-Only a small dab of glue is required.
+Only a tiny dab of glue is required.

 dscn2346